JJSalsbury/JJSalsbury-weekend-sql-to-do-list/README.md

 ## Description
 _Duration: Weekend Homework Assignment (Thurs-Fri)_

-I created an application that create a front end experience which allows a user to create a task, add it to a list, update status and delete task items.
+I created an application that provides a front end experience which allows a user to create a task, add it to a list, update status and delete task items.

 Once user input is submitted using a submit button, the app collects the information, stores it to a database.
 Information is displayed on the webpage including task name and task status.